ShahedSabab/Credit-card-fraud-detection/README.md

 • TSNE plot is used to visualize the data. <br>
 • An autoencoder model is trained using the data. <br>
 • The encoded layer is extracted as a feature extraction technique. <br>
-• The extracted features are used to train different classification models e.g., SVM, Logistic Regression, KNN and Artificial Neural Network (MLP). <br>
+• The extracted features are used to train different classification models.<br>
+  e.g., SVM, Logistic Regression, KNN and Artificial Neural Network (MLP). <br>
 • The best model(MLP) achieves the AUC = 0.97. <br>